fibuszene/SingleScreenApp/README.md

+<h1>Build a Single Screen App</h1>

+This is an exercise for the Udacity Course Android Basics:User Interface (EU)

 ## Project Overview
 To test your skills from this free course, design and implement a single screen app that displays information about a fictional small business.
 Think along the lines of your favorite coffeeshop, local restaurant, or that gem of a store that sells those rare comic books or records.